raisa-salam/To-do-list-app/README.md

 # To-do-list-app

 This repository contains a simple yet elegant To-Do List Application built using HTML, CSS, and JavaScript.
 It allows users to add, remove, and manage tasks dynamically in a clean and user-friendly interface.
+This also demonstrates practical data handling and state management on the client side using JavaScript.

 # Features